Specific Stock Traders Should Stick To Stocks Not Economics!

 On a personal note:

-I will be a contributor to HousingWire shortly, and the articles there are going to be different than what I write here.
+I will contribute to HousingWire shortly; the articles there will differ from what I write here.

 Logan Mohtashami is a financial writer and blogger covering the U.S. economy with a specialization in the housing market.
 Logan Mohtashami is a senior loan officer at AMC Lending Group, which has been providing mortgage services for California residents since 1987.
 Logan also tracks all economic data daily on his own facebook page https://www.facebook.com/Logan.Mohtashami